 Make the industry standard your standard

-The Board of Directors is comprised of professionals who are seasoned experts in the architectural woodworking, construction and architectural industries.
+The Quality Certification Commission is comprised of professionals who are seasoned experts in the architectural woodworking, construction and architectural industries.
 Together, they offer a wealth of knowledge and insight to the program.

 Members of the QCP staff come from professions within the architectural, woodworking and construction industries.
 Their experience and skills are the foundation of the QCP program.

 QCP benefits from a nationwide team of experts with decades of experience.
-These representatives are former woodworkers and design professionals with qualifications and training to verify compliance with Architectural Woodwork Standards (AWS) and inspect projects for industry best practices.
+These representatives are former woodworkers and design professionals with qualifications and training to verify compliance with the AWI Standards and inspect projects for industry best practices.